 Coda di Volpe is a white grape whose name translates to “fox tail,” because of its long, dangling bunches of grapes that resemble a fox’s tail.
 Typically grown in Campania near Naples, Coda di Volpe grapes are golden yellow in color and low in acidity, which is why they grow particularly well in the volcanic soil of the area.
 The soil imparts acidity into finished wines, which have fruity, citrusy aromatic profiles, with tropical, sweet, and spicy underlying notes.

 Aglianico is one of the world’s greatest red grapes that can create anything from fragrant, juicy, light-bodied wines, to deep, rich, and very age-worthy ones.
 There are many biotypes of Aglianico, but they all tend to have small pyramidal bunches with small, thick-skinned berries.
 The wines are typically firm and savory with a mineral quality and plenty of underlying fruit to go along with their big structure and depth of flavor.
 Usually from Campania or Basilicata, Aglianico has been nicknamed the “Barolo of the South.”

-The presence of a number of outstanding, world-class local grape varieties that grow practically nowhere else and a better understanding of many of the region’s unique, often volcanic, terroirs have also played important roles in the transformation of Campanian wine.
-Fiano Greco and Aglianico are the most important three indigenous grapes followed by Falanghina and coda di volpe.
-Named Campania Felix happy countryside by the Romans, this region has a tradition of food and wine that blends together like a happy marriage.
+The presence of several outstanding, world-class local grape varieties that grow practically nowhere else and a better understanding of the region’s many unique, often volcanic, terroirs have (eliminate the word also) played important roles in the transformation of Campanian wine.
+Fiano, Greco, and Aglianico are the most important indigenous grapes, followed by Falanghina and Coda di Volpe.
+Named Campania Felix (happy countryside) by the Romans, this region has a tradition of food and wine that blends like a harmonious marriage.